 To fully understand LSAT percentiles, it is important to know the other scores that show up in your testing results.
 The most straightforward LSAT score is raw score, which is essentially the same number of questions you answered correctly.
 For example, a raw score of 73 indicates you answered 73 of the 100 to 103 questions correctly.

-The raw score is then used to calculate the scaled score, which is between the range of 120 to 180, and the higher the number the better the test-taker performed.
-A true score is also provided, which indicates a likely range around the scaled score that might indicate a more accurate range of where the applicant’s knowledge is currently.
+The raw score is then used to calculate the scaled score, which is between the range of 120 to 180, and the higher the number, the better the test–taker performed.
+A true score is also provided, which indicates a likely range around the scaled score that might indicate a more accurate range of where the applicant's knowledge is currently.

 Law school programs use all of the testing data to make an informed decision about admission, and their main intent is to enroll only the most qualified applicants.
 Of course, there are other factors outside of the LSAT that they utilize, but it is often essential to perform reasonably well on the LSAT to be accepted into the law school of your choice.

-What is a good LSAT percentile?
+What is a Good LSAT Percentile?

-Now, let’s talk about average to below-average LSAT results.
+Now, let's talk about average to below–average LSAT results.
 It is important to keep in mind that approximately half of all who take the LSAT score below 150, so a score around this mark is not intended to be discouraging.
-With that said, we encourage those within 40th to 60th percentile to take the LSAT again, unless of course the law school program they desire to go to accepts them.
+With that said, we encourage those within 40th to 60th percentile to take the LSAT again, unless of course the law school program they desire to go to typically accepts lower scores.

-What LSAT percentile is required for top-tier schools?
+What LSAT Percentile is Required for Top–Tier Schools?

-In the section above, we laid out the different levels of performance, ranging from a well above average percentile to a score that ranks in the bottom quarter of LSAT participants.
-While a percentile rank above 80 percent is likely to be viewed positively by law school programs, a score that is in the 50th percentile or below might make getting accepted into your desired school far more difficult.
+In the section above, we've laid out the different levels of performance, ranging from a well above average percentile to a score that ranks in the bottom quarter of LSAT participants.
+While a percentile rank above 80 percent is likely to be viewed positively by top law school programs, a score that is in the 50th percentile or below might make getting accepted into your desired school far more difficult.